hydroper-jet/lang/spec/1.0/source/src/overview/nullability.md

 * The optional chaining operator returns `undefined` if the base object is `undefined`.

 ```
-public function process(a: Optional.<Number>): Optional.<String> (
+public function process(a: Number?): String? (
     a?.toString(16)
 );
 ```

-## Transparency
+## Implementation behavior

-The representation of the `Optional.<T>` type varies across implementations:
+The representation of a `T?` type varies across implementations.

-* The `Optional.<T>` type is equivalent to a nullable reference as in ActionScript.
+* A `T?` type is equivalent to a nullable reference as in ActionScript.
-  * ActionScript transpilation may consider interning primitive values into a weak dictionary.
+  * Transpilers to ActionScript may consider interning primitive values into a weak dictionary.
-* The `v is Optional.<T>` expression has implementation-defined behavior.
-Programmers should not rely on such expression.